CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

     ![](./media/API-gateway-image6.png)

-10. Run the **Create deployment using 🦾 Bicep**.
+10. Run the **Create deployment using 🦾 Bicep** cell.
 Here, we use Bicep to define and deploy all necessary Azure resources, including the AI endpoints and APIM service.
 Running this sets up the infrastructure needed for the lab.

      ![](./media/deploy-e1t1.png)